-Runoff from the Terminal 2 access roads, as well as the majority of the terminal building, is captured in four drainage basins: 9, 10, 11, and 14 spanning from the east to the west, where the new dual-level roadway for arrivals and departures has been constructed as part of the Green Build.
-Drainage Basin 9 also partially includes, the central heating, ventilation, and air conditioning (HVAC) building and power plant building as well as materials and waste storage areas.
-Drainage Basins 9, 10, and 11 include the Terminal 2 Parking Plaza which was completed in May 2018.
-Drainage Basins 9, 10, 11, and 14 were revised in January 2022 after reviewing the as-builts for the Terminal 2 Parking Plaza.
-The small parking lot east of the parking plaza drains to Drainage Basin 11 while the parking area west of the Terminal 2 Parking Plaza drains to Drainage Basin 9.
-Storm water BMPs were installed in the original Terminal 2 east and west parking lots as part of the Green Build, including an acre of pervious pavers and bioswales, and three high-rate media filters which were retained when the Terminal 2 Parking Plaza was redeveloped on Terminal 2 east parking lot.
-The Terminal 2 Parking Plaza contains a 7.6-acre capture and reuse facility, known as the Stormwater Reuse Treatment System (SWRTS) that captures 100% of the storm water drainage on the third floor of the Terminal 2 Parking Plaza from an 85th-percentile of the 2-year storm event and routes it to the central HVAC building and power plant building.
+Runoff from the Terminal 2 access roads, as well as most of the terminal building, is captured in four drainage basins: 9, 10, 11, and 14, spanning from the east to the west, where the new dual-level roadway for arrivals and departures has been constructed as part of the Green Build.
+Drainage Basin 9 also partially includes the central heating, ventilation, and air conditioning (HVAC) building, power plant building, and materials and waste storage areas.
+Drainage Basins 9, 10, and 11 include the Terminal 2 Parking Plaza that was completed in May 2018.
+Drainage Basins 9, 10, 11, and 14 were revised in January 2022 after a review of the as-builts for the Terminal 2 Parking Plaza.
+The small parking lot east of the parking plaza drains to Drainage Basin 11, and the parking area west of the Terminal 2 Parking Plaza drains to Drainage Basin 9.
+Storm water BMPs were installed in the original Terminal 2 East and West parking lots as part of the Green Build, including an acre of pervious pavers and bioswales, and three high-rate media filters that were retained when the Terminal 2 Parking Plaza was redeveloped on the Terminal 2 East parking lot.
+The Terminal 2 Parking Plaza contains a 7.6-acre capture and reuse facility, known as the Storm Water Reuse Treatment System (SWRTS), that captures 100 percent of the storm water drainage on the third floor of the Terminal 2 Parking Plaza from an 85th-percentile of the 2-year storm event and routes it to the central HVAC building and power plant building.
 In the event of overflow, bypass is directed over a diversion weir and drains within Drainage Basin 10.
 The system also includes one OWS to serve as a precautionary capture method for leaks and spills prior to runoff entering the capture and reuse facility.

-As of January 2022, the TNC Lot and Cell Phone Lot in Drainage Basin 6 is currently pending relocation to Drainage Basin 14 due to the ongoing construction associated with the Terminal 1 expansion.
+In 2022, the TNC Lot and Cell Phone Lot were moved from Drainage Basin 6 to Drainage Basin 14 because of the ongoing construction associated with the Terminal 1 expansion.
 The office buildings for Airport Design and Construction (ADC) in Drainage Basin 14 were relocated to an off-airport parcel by Liberator Way and North Harbor Drive.
+Construction of the new Airport administrative building in Drainage Basin 14, directly north of the Cell Phone Lot, started in 2022; completion is slated for fall 2023.

-The Terminal 2 East gate and ramp areas and part of the terminal building are located in Drainage Basin 12 and have very similar activities and storage as in the Terminal 1 gate and ramp areas in Drainage Basin 8 (described above).
-The Terminal 2 area has one 6,000-gallon and one 5,000-gallon grease receptacle, plus several grease traps.
+The Terminal 2 East gate and ramp areas and part of the terminal building are located in Drainage Basin 12 and their activities and storage are very similar to those in the Terminal 1 gate and ramp areas in Drainage Basin 8 (described above).
+The Terminal 2 area has one 6,000-gallon grease receptacle and one 5,000-gallon grease receptacle, plus several grease traps.
 The OWS previously located northwest of Gate 41 is no longer in service.
-Trash dumpsters are present at Terminal 2 West and in between Terminal 2 West and East.
-Four emergency generators are located near the terminal areas, with a substation and 500 gallon diesel AST located at the west end of the runway.
-There are also two 240-gallon diesel ASTs located near Terminal 2.
+Trash dumpsters are placed at Terminal 2 West and in between Terminal 2 West and East.
+Four emergency generators are located near the terminal areas, with a substation and 500-gallon diesel AST at the west end of the runway.
+Two 240-gallon diesel ASTs are also located near Terminal 2.